roellongcop/starter/README.md

 # yii2 keen admin dashboard
 1) create database "db_starter"
 2) you may need to adjust the "app/config/db.php" for credentials
-3) open cmd, goto "app" folder then run:
+3) open cmd, goto root folder then run:

 	composer install or composer update